 Saline Breast Implants

-Saline implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
+Saline breast implants have always remained a positive choice for patients when deciding what type of implant to use for breast augmentation.
 Because these implants are filled with a sterile saltwater solution, any potential leakage does not pose a threat as the solution is safely absorbed by the body.
 Saline implants also cost less than the silicone type.
 One of the disadvantages of saline implants is that in some cases, rippling can appear.
 This is especially something to consider for women who are thin and have low breast tissue.
 Those who opt for this type of implant must be at least 18 years old.

 Silicone Breast Implants

 Silicone breast implants are very popular today and are highly recommended by surgeons for patients who are thin and desire a natural look.
 Since the FDA validated their safety and efficacy, safety concerns surrounding these implants are today almost no different than that of saline.
 The silicone shell is prefilled with silicone gel and comes in different sizes, shapes and textures.
 Unlike saline implants in which leakage is absorbed by the body and implant volume appears visibly flat, it is difficult to tell when a silicone implant ruptures.
 An MRI is required to detect any rupture.
 Patients considering silicone implants must be at least 22 years old.

 For patients who desire fuller breasts but do not want an artificial implant to achieve this look, there is also an option known as a fat transfer.
 In this procedure, the doctor will harvest fat from donor sites of the patient, such as the flanks, abdomen and thighs via liposuction.
 The fat collected will undergo a process of refinement and purification, and then gradually reinjected into the breasts with smaller syringes so the shape is evenly distributed.

 There are several manufacturers approved by the FDA.